MARIO GUNDE PETERS & KELLEY

 • Pay the costs incurred by the children having continued contact with the parent

-Additionally, the court might also hold the non-complaint parent in contempt of the court.
+The court might also hold the non-complaint parent in contempt of the court.
 It happens in cases where awarding make-up visitation time is proven to be ineffective.
 Lastly, the court might resort to modifying the parenting plan if it is alleged and proved that it is in the child’s best interests to modify the plan.

 Enforcing a Parenting Plan Outside of Court in Florida